-I just wanted to share my latest book, this one written with Tom Totushek for educators in Minnesota Public Schools who are members of TRA, focusing on financial literacy and making the most of their TRA pension benefits.
-Please consider sharing with any educators you know in Minnesota.
-This is the latest in the TL;DR … Continue reading New Book: TL;DR: Financial Literacy for Minnesota Public School Teachers
+I just wanted to share my latest book, this one written with Matt Raleigh for teachers in California Public Schools, focusing on financial literacy and making the most of their CalSTRS pension benefits.
+Please consider sharing with any teachers you know in California.
+This is the latest in the TL;DR Financial Literacy series.
+If you … Continue reading New Book: TL;DR: Financial Literacy for California Public School Teachers

 Taking Advantage of the Enhanced EV Tax Credit

 When many financial folks talk about spending they often mention the three "big rocks" of food, shelter, and transportation.
 That's not to say that the rest of your spending isn't important, it is, but if you get the three big rocks right (or wrong) they will have a much larger impact on your financial well … Continue reading Taking Advantage of the Enhanced EV Tax Credit